USEPA/CHAPPIE/readme.md

 pip install git+https://github.com/USEPA/CHAPPIE.git
 ```
 ## Overview
-Community Hazard-scape and Amenity Placement for Providing Improved Endpoints (CHAPPIE) is designed to characterize household on the hazards they face and ammenities that contribute to their resilience with the aim to identify ways to improve community resilience.
+Community Hazard-scape and Amenity Placement for Providing Improved Endpoints (CHAPPIE) is designed to characterize households on the hazards they face and ammenities that contribute to their resilience with the aim to identify ways to improve community resilience.

 Households - represented spatially by parcel boundaries and generalized by centroids, have on-site characteristics (e.g., placement in flood zones, socio-demographics from ACS, etc.).
 These households also receive benefits from local amenities (e.g., parks) through a variety of networks (e.g., road networks).

+## Demos
+The package currently helps a user gather datasets for their area of interest.
+To start to synthesize those datasets for analysis they can be aggregated to units (e.g., parcels).
+Two [demos](https://github.com/USEPA/CHAPPIE/tree/main/demos) are currenlty included to demonstrate examples of data gathering and synthesis steps:
+- [PPBEP](https://github.com/USEPA/CHAPPIE/blob/main/demos/PPBEP.py) - Retrieve all data for the Pensacola and Perdido Bays Watersheds
+- [Somerset](https://github.com/USEPA/CHAPPIE/blob/main/demos/Somerset.py) - Retrieve all data for Somerset County MD and aggregate it all to households (parcel centroids)

 ## Package Structure